brunobaudry/moodle-local_deepler/README.md

 [Multi-Language Content (v2)](https://moodle.org/plugins/filter_multilang2) is a dependency of this plugin and will not work without it.

-> (Prefer using the Atto editor when translating if your course as lots of activities and quiz questions,
-> as Tiny does lots of http calls.
-Fix will come someday... see issue #69)

 ## Configuration
 see [Coding, Debugging and Contributing](#coding-debugging-and-contributing) if you intend to help improving this plugin, or just if you are an admin and want to do some test in a dedicated sandbox.